Jacksonville, Florida: Leisure and entertainment

-A number of cultural events are also held in Jacksonville.
 The Jacksonville Jazz Festival, held downtown, is the second largest jazz festival in the nation, while Springing the Blues, one of the oldest and largest blues festivals, has been held in Jacksonville Beach since 1990.
-The World of Nations Celebration has been held in Metropolitan Park since 1993, and features a number of events, food and souvenirs from various countries.
+The Wine and Chocolate 5K in Jacksonville takes place on Saturday, in April 6, at 5 PM EDT in historic San Marco, which features a race followed by a party with wine and Peterbrooke chocolates.
+Another option is the Chocolate, Wine & Whiskey Festival on Nov 29.
+Also the World of Nations Celebration has been held in Metropolitan Park since 1993, and features a number of events, food and souvenirs from various countries.

-Hemming Park hosts a variety of cultural events throughout the year.
+James Weldon Johnson Park hosts cultural events throughout the year.

 The Art Walk, a monthly outdoor art festival formerly on the first Wednesday of each month, was sponsored by Downtown Vision, Inc, an organization which works to promote artistic talent and venues on the First Coast.
 This Art Walk - renowned and attracted many art lovers and traditional artists alike participating from New York City and Los Angeles, California, used to be held at Hemming Plaza (now James Weldon Johnson Park) prior to 2017 before it was reduced in size and character, resembling somewhat like Central Park in New York City, and is now selectively held at MOCA at UNF indoors, in downtown Jacksonville after 2017.

 Jacksonville is home to many breweries and a growing number of distilleries.
 Other events include the Blessing of the Fleet held in March since 1985 and the Greater Jacksonville Agricultural Fair in November at the Jacksonville Fairgrounds and Exposition Center featuring games, rides, food, entertainment and livestock exhibition.
 Riverside Arts Market (RAM), an outdoor arts-and-crafts market on the Riverwalk, occurs every Saturday under the canopy of the Fuller Warren Bridge.
 Holiday celebrations include the Freedom, Fanfare & Fireworks celebration on July 4, the lighting of Jacksonville's official Christmas tree at the James Weldon Johnson Park on the day after Thanksgiving and the Jacksonville Light Parade of boats the following day.